CISON V8 LS-52 vs V8-OHV-44 PRO: Which One is Right for You? | Stirlingkit

 The OHV-44 PRO uses a mechanical distributor ignition.
 As you open the throttle, the distributor physically rotates and advances the ignition timing — more throttle, earlier spark.
 It’s the same mechanical system that full-size versions of this engine used from the factory.
 Simple, intuitive, reliable.
 Great low-speed torque feel, stable idle.
 The tradeoff is that it runs a fixed timing curve — it can’t adjust dynamically based on what the engine is actually doing at any given moment.

 The LS-52 runs MCU digital ignition.
 A microcontroller calculates the optimal ignition timing for every single firing event, in real time, based on current rpm and load.
 No fixed curve — just constant optimization across the entire rev range.
 Better combustion efficiency everywhere, and noticeably better stability at high rpm.
-Paired with the ITB intake and the 52cc displacement, the MCU system lets the LS-52 make full use of what it’s got.
+Paired with the LS-style intake manifold and the 52cc displacement, the MCU system lets the LS-52 make full use of what it’s got.

 The distributor is part of what makes the OHV-44 PRO look and feel authentic — it’s not just a component, it’s part of the character.
 The MCU is what gives the LS-52 its performance edge.
 Two different philosophies, built into the ignition system.